valencik/mastersAPSC/documents/thesis/thesis.md

 Frequent pattern mining is an important part of data mining and knowledge discovery @DBLP:books/crc/aggarwal2014.
 It is also known as rule learning and is frequently used on market basket analysis.
 A history of customer transactions at a supermarket is analyzed to find groups of items that are frequently purchased together.
-For example, when customers perchase item A, the frequently purchase item B in the same transaction.
+For example, when customers purchase item A, the frequently purchase item B in the same transaction.
 The connection is between the items A and B and is independent of customers.

 Association rules are similar to if-then constructs.